Cape San Blas is one of the most beautiful places on Earth. The water is so clear and blue that you can see for miles.

 We swim every day during low tide after sunset each night during the summer months when daylight hours are longer than regular hours at around 10 pm.

-So plan accordingly with your schedule if you plan on staying longer than just one night while visiting us here in Florida, where we welcome everyone regardless of race, ethnicity, religion, gender, or sexual orientation.
+So, if you plan on staying longer than one night while visiting us in Florida, plan accordingly with your schedule.

 Where is Cape San Blas in Florida?